The best content creators are great copywriters.

 All you need is your phone to take pictures, an internet connection to browse the web, a few pieces of paper, and a pen.

 - Easier to integrate into your life.

-- Lesser friction, so you can do these regularly.
+- Lesser friction so you can do these regularly.

-With that being said, I’ll share 3 free apps I use to take these practices to the NEXT LEVEL.
+That said, I’ll share 3 free apps I use to take these practices to the NEXT LEVEL.

 - Grammarly: This needs to introduction, Grammarly is a staple in every writer’s writing process.
 This app checks your spelling, grammar and punctuation, so you can rest assured that your final copy doesn’t look like a first draft.

 - Hemmingway App: Hemmingway App is my go-to for assessing the conciseness and clarity of my message.
 Which are important for every copywriter.
 It ranks your writing based on the grade level required to read your copy.
 I would always aim for a 5th-grade level or lower.
 But, of course, that will always depend on your target audience.
 If your target readers are much more academically inclined than an average individual, you can get away with grade 8 or 9 levels.

 - CoSchedule Headline Analyzer: This free writing tool helps me analyze the efficiency of my headlines.
 Remember, you don’t have a second chance to make a great first impression!